oldnomad/picosocks5/src/picosocks5.md

     (allow or disallow) is specified, an address is allowed only if it has a matching allow rule.

+`--request` [!]_method_[:_address_[/_bits_]],...
+:   Specify rules allowing and disallowing specific types of requests,
+    optionally limited to destination network.

+    Supported method prefixes are `"connect"`, `"bind"`, `"assoc"`, and `"all"` for all types of requests.

+    Omitted network specification, or, alternatively, specifying the network as "*", means that the rule is applied to requests to any destination.

+    Note that rules are processed in order until the first match, so if a subset of requests has to be excluded from a larger allowed set, disallow rule should precede allow rule.

+    By default all requests are allowed (equivalent to rule "all:*").
+    However, if at least one rule (allow or disallow) is specified, a request is allowed only if it has a matching allow rule.

 `-u` _user_, `--user` _user_
 :   Drop privileges to specified user.
 User can be a user name or
     a numeric UID.